 The above must be in hand before you apply for the following:

-Submit SUDP application and materials by email (email@example.com), online via e-Plan or in person at the Development Services Permit Counter.
+SUDP application and materials may be submitted by email (firstname.lastname@example.org), online via e-Plan or in person at the Development Services Permit Counter.

 Sign in online or at the kiosk once for SUDP permit (SUDP).